-This guide is designed to give instructions for course registration for the 2019-2020 academic year and to provide an overview of the Middle School curriculum.
+This guide is designed to provide an overview of the Middle School curriculum.
 The chart on page 2 shows the sequence of courses for each grade level followed by course descriptions for each department.
 The core curriculum at each grade level is the same for the majority of students.
 In addition to the core courses, students will meet special area classes throughout the year in one of the blocks.
 Middle School Students have one elective choice: MS Choir.